JohnDeere/work-tracker/work-tracker-spring/UPGRADING.md

    </servlet>
 ```

-in your project's web.com file.
+in your project's web.xml file.